 Keeping chickens is increasingly common, with many people looking to have fresh eggs every day with the bonus of having new pets that can happily live in the back garden or allotment.

 There are many different breeds of chickens ranging from pure breeds who lay less eggs, to hybrids which can lay over 300 eggs a year.
-Our flock of chickens currently comprises a Warren (produces the eggs you buy in the shops) named Hattie, two Cream Legbars (Polly and Rey) who lay greenish eggs, a Black Rock (Snap), a silver-pencilled Plymouth Rock (Leia – born on Star Wars day!), an Araucana (Sadie who layes green eggs), a Swedish Flower Hen (Lilja who has althe world’s longest legs for escaping!), a Welsummer (Millie who lays dark brown eggs), two Rhode Island Reds (Cassie and our cockerel Tommy).
-We have previously had more Warrens (Lottie, Betty, Annie, Masie, Doris, Evie, Katie and Georgie), Black Rocks (Squeak, Fizz, Pop and Crackle), Cuckoo Marans (Nelly and Daisy), Rhode Island Reds (Aggie who was the world most terrifying hen!) and a hybrid breed called Nova (Maggie and Peggie) as well as two Vorwerks (Holly and Molly)
+Our flock of chickens currently comprises a Bluebell (produces the olive eggs) named Flora, two Cream Legbars (Polly and Rey) who lay greenish eggs, a Black Rock (Dora), a silver-pencilled Plymouth Rock (Leia – born on Star Wars day!), an Araucana (Sadie who layes green eggs), a Swedish Flower Hen (Lilja who has the world’s longest legs for escaping!), a Light Sussex (Alba), a Rhode Island Red (our cockerel Tommy).
+We have previously had more Warrens (Lottie, Betty, Annie, Masie, Doris, Evie, Katie and Georgie, Hattie), Black Rocks (Squeak, Snap, Fizz, Pop and Crackle), Cuckoo Marans (Nelly and Daisy), Rhode Island Reds (Aggie and Cassie) and a hybrid breed called Nova (Maggie and Peggie) as well as two Vorwerks (Holly and Molly)

 One of our warrens